Minnesota Cooking: How to Make Pickled Chicken Gizzards and Hearts

 - 2 cloves garlic cloves, per jar

 - Boil gizzards in water for 3 hours.
-Enough water to cover the gizzards.
-3 quarts.
-The water should have 2 chicken boullion cubes, Grill Mates Garlic, Herb and Wine dry marinade and 2 whole garlic cloves.
+Use enough water to cover the gizzards (3 quarts).
+The water should have 2 chicken bouillon cubes, Grill Mates Garlic, Herb and Wine dry marinade and 2 whole garlic cloves.

-- After three hours of boiling, drain the gizzards and place gizzards in a clean quart jar.
-Place 2 garlic cloves in each jar and fill with Mrs Wages Spicy Pickle brine.
-Seal jar with Kerr Canning lid.
-Let cool.
+- After three hours of boiling, drain the gizzards and place them in a clean quart jar.
+Place 2 garlic cloves in each jar and fill with Mrs. Wages Spicy Pickle brine.
+Seal the jar with a Kerr Canning lid.
+Let it cool.

 Discard the Original Water

-Gizzards go into a jar.
+- The gizzards go into a jar.
 Add two garlic gloves.
 I use peeled, frozen cloves.
-Fill jar with brine.
-Put lid on jar.
-Let cool.
-Put in refrigerator.
-Eat in two days.
+Fill the jar with brine.
+Put a lid on the jar and let it cool.

 There is no way to determine the nutritional value of these gizzards.
-There is no way to determine how much salt or garlic or any ingredient is in them.
+There is no way to determine how much salt or garlic or any ingredient is in them either.

 The Brine Mix